Accelerometers: A comprehensive guide to applications and techniques in vibration measurements

 How to ensure accelerometer accuracy?

-To ensure precise measurements, accelerometers need an initial calibration and verification in a laboratory every two years.
-This process involves setting a baseline and adjusting the sensor’s output to match known reference values.
-Regular in-situ checks are also necessary to maintain accuracy over time, typically using handheld calibrators like the SV110.
+To ensure accurate measurements, accelerometers need an initial calibration in a laboratory, followed by periodic recalibration every two years.
+The calibration process involves comparing the accelerometer’s output with known reference values and adjusting if necessary.
+Regular in-situ checks using handheld calibrators, such as the SV110, are also essential to maintain accuracy over time.

 How to mount the accelerometers?